 Understanding Internal Audit

 Ensuring the success and efficiency of the internal audit unit within an enterprise is the goal of any management team.
 Internal auditing is impartial in keeping a company in check continuously and ensuring it keeps in line with the results of an external audit.
-As such to ensure the efficiency and success of an internal audit, one should follow the following four steps.
+As such to ensure the efficiency and success of an internal audit, one should follow the following internal audit process steps.

 The first phase involves the institution of high priority areas that the internal audit should give consideration.
-The process of identifying such areas should be integrated into a company’s risk management plan, which helps in the mitigation of threats a company is likely to face.
+The process of identifying such areas should be integrated into a company’s risk management audit plan, which helps in the mitigation of threats a company is likely to face.
 In most companies, the process of internal auditing is integrated in a way that the process is in compliance with other activities is undertaking.
+The objective of risk management audit plan is to ensure that the auditors have examined the highest risk to the achievement of the organization’s objectives.
 As such, one should give priority to areas that require particular attention to reducing the risks wastage of resources within the company.

 Ordinarily, when pointing the focus areas, one should’ check the continuous availability of such high-risk areas, break down complex business processes, and evaluate the initial cost and the cost of running the process.